B-Audrey/date-picker-lib/README.md

     - Uncontrolled Form: returns the value via the input's name and a useRef associated with a form in your parent component
 - [x] Date return formats:
-    - ISOString in UTC+00 to ignore potential time zone offsets
+    - `ZuluString` in UTC+00 to ignore potential time zone offsets
-    - String in 'yyyy-MM-dd' format for string fields
+    - `String` in 'yyyy-MM-dd' format for string fields
-    - DateUtc for date fields with local time
+    - `LocaleUtc` for date fields with local time
-    - Number for number fields with a timestamp
+    - `Number` for number fields with a timestamp

 -----------------------------------